 If you agree with everything your spouse is asking for out of the divorce, you may not need to file anything.
 Talk to your spouse about signing a joint Decree of Divorce.
 Or, you can do nothing and your spouse will get a default Divorce Decree that includes everything requested in their complaint.
 But if you disagree with anything your spouse is asking for, you will need to file a response.

 If you are not sure what to do, it is always best to talk to a lawyer.
 Visit Find Legal Help for information on lawyers and free / low-cost legal help.

 Step 2.
 Fill Out Papers to Respond to the Divorce

-You only have 20 calendar days after being served to file your papers.
-If you were served more than 20 days ago, you may be able to request an extension if you cannot file your response within that time.
+You only have 21 calendar days after being served to file your papers.
+You may be able to request an extension if you cannot file your response within that time.

 To respond to the divorce case, you will need to file these forms:

 - Answer (and maybe a Counterclaim) to Divorce

 FILL OUT ONLY ONE OF THE ANSWER FORM OPTIONS BELOW.
 You have two choices when responding to the divorce papers: